Level-2/Aphplication/README.md

 The supplied client code connects to the server, sends it the get/post/etc data from the current request and returns the response.
 This PHP file **is** run on every request so try to keep it light!

+Now if you visit `client.php` in your browser, you'll see the output from the server.
+In this case it will show a counter because each time the server is connected to, the `$num` variable is incremented by one.

+### Now what?

+Your server can do *anything a normal PHP script can do*.
+Once a `require` statement has been proceessd on the server, that file is required and won't be required again until the server is restarted!

+### Development

+This does make development more difficult as you have to restart the server each time.
+Future releases will have a development mode that doesn't actually launch the server but allows you to run clients as if it was (like a normal php script where everything is loaded each time).

 ## Performance